MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 Role-based access control (RBAC).
 Create, Launch workspace, click on user profile, admin console, add user.
 You can also use groups, for example create a group for data science etc.

-Create Workspace: Workspace, Workspace, create, folder.
+<b>Create Workspace</b>: Workspace, Workspace, create, folder.
 Right click folder and modify permission.

 <b> Demo: Getting started with the Databricks CLI </b>: We will be using Azure Cloud Shell, a webb based CLI for accessing Azure.
 You can also setup the CLI locally.
 CLI stands for command-line interface.
 First, I need to generate a new token for my user to able access